 0:00

-Making the Courses visible to all users and changing its settings
+Making the Course visible to all users and changing its settings

-You can see the Courses app's context menu by clicking on the settings button (cogwheel icon).
-There, you can click the App settings button to view the App settings popup, where you can change the app's icon, name, description, and visibility settings.
+You can see the Course app's settings by clicking on the settings button (cogwheel icon) next to it under the Learn tab of your whop.
+There, you can change the app's settings like its icon, name, description, and visibility.

 0:00